 Valuing Intangible Assets

-Probably the most important element of the definition is the “market participant” standard, which simply means the valuation of the intangible assets should not be performed on the basis of how a “specific” acquirer would use the asset, but should instead reflect how a “typical” company in the industry might treat the asset.
+Probably the most important element of the definition is the “market participant” standard.
+This simply means the valuation of the intangible assets should not be based on how a “specific” acquirer would use the asset.
+Instead, it should reflect how a “typical” company in the industry might treat the asset.

-In valuing intangible assets, the appraiser may employ any of the three standard methodologies common to business valuation:
+In valuing intangible assets, the appraiser will use one of three standard methods:

-In our experience, the market approach is not often used to value intangible assets because most types of intangible assets (particularly intellectual property) are unique.
-The market approach requires a comparative analysis of the subject asset with similar assets for which pricing evidence is available.
-This is typically not possible with intangible assets.
+- Market approach: The market approach is not often used to value intangible assets because most intangible assets (particularly intellectual property) are unique.
+The market approach requires a comparative analysis of the asset with similar assets for which pricing evidence is available.
+This is typically not possible with intangibles.

-The cost, or asset approach, is rarely used in the valuation of going-concern businesses, but it is widely applied in valuing intangible assets.
+- Cost approach: The cost approach is rarely used in the valuation of going-concern businesses, but it is widely applied in valuing intangible assets.
 In most cases, this means a “cost to recreate” the particular intangible asset.
-Use of this approach though requires special considerations (for example, how do you treat taxes when measuring total costs?).
+Using this approach, though, requires special considerations.
+For example, how do you treat taxes when measuring total costs?

 Special Considerations for Valuing Different Types of Intangible Assets

-Fortunately, best practices have developed over time in the appraisal industry to assist with various valuation complexities.
+Fortunately, the appraisal industry has developed some best practices for dealing with various valuation complexities.

-Valuing company trade names is relatively straightforward, at least with respect to methodology.
-Most often, a “relief from royalty” method is used.
+Valuing company trade names is relatively straightforward.
+Most often, appraisers use a “relief from royalty” method.
 The analyst discounts a future stream of hypothetical royalty revenue that the owner is “relieved” from paying (since he/she owns the asset).
-The estimated royalty rate becomes a tricky question and requires a qualitative assessment.
-This is a case where some market evidence (trade name royalties) is useful.
+Estimating the royalty rate can be tricky, but this is where some market evidence is useful.

-We believe there may often be a tendency to overestimate the value of trade names.
-COVID-19 has demonstrated the weakness of many names in the retail sector where centuries-old brands like Macy’s and JCPenney were not enough to save those companies.
-Since value is tied to revenue, we should expect the value of most trade names has declined in the current environment.
+People tend to overestimate the value of trade names.
+COVID-19 has demonstrated the weakness of many names in the retail sector, where centuries-old brands like Macy’s and JCPenney were not enough to save those companies.
+Since value is tied to revenue, the value of most trade names has declined in the current environment.

-Customer relationships are valued using a variant of the income approach descriptively called the “multi-period excess earnings model” (MPEEM).
-As with the better-known DCF technique used to value business entities, the MPEEM begins with a projection of future earnings.
-However, the earnings in this case are specifically tailored to represent only the amounts directly attributable to the customers.
+Customer relationships are valued using a variant of the income approach called the “multi-period excess earnings model” (MPEEM).
+The MPEEM begins with a projection of future earnings.
+However, the earnings, in this case, are specifically tailored to represent only the amounts directly attributable to the customers.
 Application of this technique usually requires several adjustments:

-- Revenue and earnings are reduced for the expected attrition of customers over time.
-Thus, unlike a DCF model which likely reflects business growth over time, the future cash flows eventually trail off to an inconsequential amount.
+- Reduce revenue and earnings for the expected attrition of customers over time.
+Unlike a DCF model, which reflects business growth over time, the future cash flows eventually trail off to an insignificant amount.
 Estimating customer attrition requires extensive analysis of past trends and future expectations.

-- Deductions are taken for the required returns on other assets that contribute to producing cash flows, including inventory PP&E and other intangible assets.
-Therefore, the results are “excess earnings” solely attributable to the customers.
-Rates of return will vary depending on the riskiness of each asset class.
+- Take deductions for the required returns on other assets that contribute to producing cash flows.
+This includes inventory, property plant and equipment and other intangibles.
+The results are “excess earnings” solely attributable to the customers.
+Rates of return vary depending on the riskiness of each asset class.

-- Other adjustments may be required to reflect market participant assumptions as opposed to company-specific assumptions.
-Synergies embedded in the forecast must be examined carefully and must consider the market participant assumption described earlier.
+- Make other adjustments to reflect market participant assumptions as opposed to company-specific assumptions.
+Carefully examine synergies embedded in the forecast and consider the market participant assumption described earlier.

-In the end, the future cash flows are present valued, just as in the case of a DCF model for businesses.
-The selected discount rate used to value customers should reflect the riskiness of the asset, and not the overall business.
+In the end, the future cash flows are present valued.
+The selected discount rate used to value customers should reflect the riskiness of the asset and not the overall business.
 Assessing the level of risk requires consideration of the contractual versus non-contractual nature of the customers, along with other factors.

-We expect to see a significant deterioration of customer-related intangible asset values as a result of the disruptions of COVID-19.
-The methodology used to value this asset relates mostly to future cash flows, and, to the extent an acquired company has lost customers, earnings derived from the asset will decline.
+We expect to see a significant deterioration of customer-related intangible asset values due to the disruptions of COVID-19.
+The method used to value this asset relates mostly to future cash flows, and, to the extent an acquired company has lost customers, earnings derived from the asset will decline.

-Note that assembled workforce is not recognized as a separate intangible asset in business combinations, but it may still need to be valued because workforce contributes to the generation of customer revenue and profits.
+Although the assembled workforce is not recognized as a separate intangible asset in business combinations, it may still need to be valued because workforce contributes to revenue and profits.
 It is a “contributory asset,” and a return on that asset must be deducted from customer cash flows.

-Assembled workforce is typically valued on the basis of a cost to recreate the asset.
-If employees have been laid-off or furloughed prior to the transaction, we would expect to see a reduction in the value of this asset, which is (hopefully) only a short-term phenomenon.
-Note, this may have an offsetting impact on customer value as the deduction for workforce charges is decreased.
+Assembled workforce is typically valued based on the cost to recreate the asset.
+If employees were laid-off or furloughed prior to the transaction, we expect to see a reduction in the value of this asset, which is (hopefully) only a short-term phenomenon.
+Note, as the deduction for workforce charges decreases, this may have an impact on customer value.

-- Patents represent intellectual property that is often embedded in a product.
-Consequently, valuing patents should look at the future revenue and profits generated from the sale of those products and a relief from royalty approach (like that used with trade names) will often apply.
-The trick becomes determining what royalty to use and what portion of the overall product sales relates specifically to the patents.
+- Patents: Patents are intellectual property that is embedded in a product.
+Consequently, valuing patents should look at the future revenue and profits generated from the sale of those products.
+A relief from royalty approach (like that used with trade names) may also apply.
+The trick is determining what royalty to use and what portion of the overall product sales relates specifically to the patents.

-- Software programs can be considered in a number of ways.
+- Software: There are several ways to value software programs.
 They are typically monetized through sales or subscription agreements, so an income approach may be appropriate.
-Perhaps more often, software is valued using the cost approach.
-What would the buyer have to expend (in programming man-hours, hardware costs, etc.) over what period of time, in order to replicate the software product or obtain a reasonably similar facsimile?
+However, software is most often valued using the cost approach.
+What would the buyer have to expend (in programming man-hours, hardware costs, etc.) over what period, to replicate the software product or obtain a reasonably similar facsimile?

-Non-competition agreements are valued using a form of income approach, but one that requires more than usual consideration due to subjectivity involved.
-The “with and without” technique is most commonly used.
-In this method, two DCF models are developed: one assuming the non-compete agreement in place, one assuming the agreement is not in place.
-The differential between the two is a measure of the asset’s value.
-Note that, given the individual nature of the non-compete asset, this technique may have to be performed for virtually every employee covered by an agreement.
+Non-competition agreements are valued using a form of the income approach, but one that requires extra consideration due to subjectivity involved.
+Appraisers commonly use the “with and without” technique.
+In this method, the appraiser develops two models: one assuming the non-compete agreement is in place, and one assuming the agreement is not in place.
+The difference between the two is a measure of the asset’s value.
+Note that given the individual nature of the non-compete asset, the appraiser may have to perform this technique for virtually every employee covered by an agreement.

 Reconciling Asset Values and Purchase Price

 After identifying and valuing all the intangible assets in a purchase price allocation, more remains to be done.
 The analyst typically prepares a pro forma balance sheet using the indicated fair values to determine the residual goodwill amount.
-Judgement may be used to determine whether the goodwill, measured as a percentage of purchase price, appears reasonable.
+They also use their judgment to determine whether the goodwill, measured as a percentage of purchase price, appears reasonable.

-Comparison with statistics from publicly available deal evidence might also be performed.
+The analyst may also compare publicly available statistics.
 Some industries naturally reflect higher levels of intangible assets, including goodwill, than others.
 For example, high-growth technology companies might be expected to have more goodwill than a mature consumer products company.

 Appraisal industry best practices dictate other considerations, such as reconciling asset rates of return with the internal rate of return (IRR) implied by the deal.
-These quantitative exercises may get complex since a market participant IRR may differ from the implied transaction IRR due to company-specific synergies or other factors.
-The point is that some sort of additional analysis is required in order to rationalize the intangible asset values.
+These calculations can get complex since a market participant IRR may differ from the implied transaction IRR.
+The point is that some sort of additional analysis is required to rationalize the intangible asset values.

 If you have questions about the information mentioned above, contact your Warren Averett advisor or ask a member of our team to reach out to you.